Predicting Inflation with Recurrent Neural Networks: Uncertainty over network initialization

-I carry out the analysis considering $h=24$ and $K=1400$.
-Figure \ref{fig:boxplot} plots $\Delta_{k,24}$, for $k=1,...,1400$, for each neural network model.
-Also plotted are the critical values at the $5\%$ (blue dashed line) and $1\%$ (red dashed line) significance levels based on a Normal distribution for a two-sided test of equal forecast accuracy.
+I carry out the analysis considering the neural net models estimated in the previous section (as defined in Table \ref{table:hyper}), for $h=1$ and $h=24$, and $K=1400$ different initializations as before.
+Figure \ref{fig:DM} plots the distribution of the statistic $\Delta_{k,h}$ over $k=1,...,K$ for each model.
+Also plotted are the Gaussian critical values at the $5\%$ (blue dashed line) and $1\%$ (red dashed line) significance levels.

+The plots show that, in most cases, the means of the DM distributions lie beyond the $5\%$ line, indicating that the ensemble is on average better than any single initialization at the $5\%$ level of significance.
+In fact, on average across models and horizons, around $60\%$ of different initializations are statistically worse than the ensemble at the $5\%$ level, while the remaining $40\%$ (except for a few outliers) are not significantly different from the ensemble prediction.
+Additionally, there are no large differences across models.
+The same conclusions follow if one looks at the mean squared error-adjusted test, instead of the DM test, shown in Figure \ref{fig:DMadj} in the appendix.
+As expected, in this later case we observe higher values of the statistics, as the test corrects for the potential upward bias of the alternative model (here, the ensemble) under the null that its additional parameters are zero.